 What are we doing here?

-Saquon Barkley is going to be a beast for as long as the Giants are willing to keep him here.1 And when it’s time to bring in Eli’s replacement, that QB is going to be handing the ball off to the best running back in the NFL.
+Saquon Barkley is going to be a beast for as long as the Giants are willing to keep him here.[1.
+He’s a running back and NFL GMs HAAATE giving them money.
+Barkley could be gone by Week 3.]
+And when it’s time to bring in Eli’s replacement, that QB is going to be handing the ball off to the best running back in the NFL.

 Sam Darnold is going to be fine.
 Or great.
 Or bad.
 But let’s stop acting like he is the last young QB that the Giants could ever get their hands on.
 I get the feeling that there’s going to be another draft next year.